GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 `Rule: all SPM stereotypes for diagrams shall be prefixed "SAF_<domain letter><aspect number>_<viewpoint short code>"`

+`Rule: all SPM stereotypes for diagrams representing Tables shall be postfixed  "_Table"`

+`Rule: all SPM stereotypes for diagrams representing Matrices shall be postfixed  "_Matrix"`

 See [aspects](../../aspects.md) and [domains](../../domains.md)

-Example: SAF_L2_LSTD for the Logical Structure Definition Viewpoint
+Example: SAF_L2_LSTD for the Logical Structure Definition Viewpoint represented by a BDD
+Example: SAF_L8_LFUM_Matrix for the Logical Functional Mapping Viewpoint represented my a Matrix

 ## Tagged values of SPM stereotypes